Gender Differences - Music

 The right cerebral hemisphere is more developed at birth in males.
 This means that boys typically find subjects that require use of the left hemisphere more of a challenge in a typical elementary-school curriculum, but they tend to excel later on when subjects are added that utilize the right side of the brain (unless they’ve already dropped out of school).

 The two cerebral hemispheres are connected by a thick band of axons (e.g., 80-250 million).
 There are several layers to this pathway.
 Two are the Corpus Callosum and the Anterior Commissure.
 These connecting highways allow the right and left hemispheres to share information with each other and support each other’s functions as needed.
 The two sides of the thinking brain keep up a continuous conversation, if you will, via this bridge.
-Based on gender, studies have shown differences in the size of the Anterior Commissure (e.g., consistently larger in the female brain) and the Corpus Callosum (e.g., typically larger in the female brain but controversy exists about the magnitude and meaning of those differences).
+Based on gender, studies have shown differences in the size of the Anterior Commissure (e.g., consistently larger in the female brain) and the Corpus Callosum (e.g., typically larger in the female brain.
 More connectors between the hemispheres in the female brain contribute to a generalized and empathizing style of functioning whereby both cerebral hemispheres continually work in together.
 Fewer connectors in the male brain give rise to a more lateralized and systemizing style of thinking.

 Male brains tend to be somewhat larger and heavier.
 They are more lateralized in processing style.
 That is, part of the brain can be more energy-efficient for selected tasks (e.g., one part is working while others are idling).
 Because their brains tend to be more lateralized they are more energy efficient second for second.
 In addition, they tend to be more goal-oriented and hierarchical.
 Each cerebral hemisphere operates more independently.
 The disadvantage is that the male brain is at higher risk for conditions that are exacerbated by reduced hemispheric coordination such as dyslexia and hyperactivity.